binance-chain/docs-site/docs/faq/bsc/del.md

-# Binance Smart Chain Delegatotr
+# Binance Smart Chain Delegator

 ## What's the role of a delegator?